Last modified: October 24, 2019

 - Please note, however, that no transmission or storage of information can ever be guaranteed to be completely secure.
 Once we receive Platform Data, we will use strict procedures and security features to try to prevent unauthorized access.
 Please also be mindful that we are not responsible for the security measures of third parties.

 - We never store any information longer than we need it.
 Platform Data is usually aggregated or deleted within 3-60 days, but may be retained in the Platform for up to 18 months for specific clients and for security and the detection and prevention of fraud and invalid traffic from the date of collection before aggregation or deletion.
 When we no longer need the information we collect, it is deleted or aggregated.

 - Aggregated information is used for reporting and analysis, and may be stored in the Platform for up to 2 additional years.

-- When third party vendors receive information through us or clients remove their information from the Platform, their storage and retention of the removed information is governed by their own privacy policies and applicable laws, rules, or regulations.
+- When partners receive information through us or clients remove their information from the Platform, their storage and retention of the removed information is governed by their own privacy policies and applicable laws, rules, or regulations.